 The borderlands and nearby Tucson are also home to a vibrant community of activists and advocates working tirelessly to support migrants, including those who enter the U.S. seeking asylum with few resources or protections.

-“Tucson has such a rich migration, immigrant justice, activism, history, and … faith based activism,” says Vivekae Kim, one half of the journalism duo that founded the immigration-focused project “Stories from the Border,” initially funded through a Phillips Brooks House undergraduate fellowship at Harvard.
+“Tucson has such a rich migration, immigrant justice, activism, history, and … faith based activism,” says Vivekae Kim, one half of the journalism duo that founded the immigration-focused project “Stories from the Border,” initially funded through the Mindich Service Fellowship Program.

 Kim and co-founder Meena Venkataramanan didn’t even know each other before the fellowship, and neither expected to work on a joint project.
 But upon meeting it didn’t take long for them to discover how much they had in common: an interest in advocacy work and law, a pull toward immigrant stories partly inspired by their own families’ experiences, and a shared background in journalism.

 For Kim and Venkataramanan, spreading awareness — both around the legal complexities of the immigration system and the diversity of migrant experiences — is key to creating meaningful change in the borderlands and in U.S. immigration policy broadly.

 “There are so many different kinds of exclusions and so many different kinds of restrictions and different kinds of abuses towards people who are migrating,” says Kim, whether that’s access to legal representation, detention center abuses, or child separation policies.
 But she has ideas about how that could change: “The system of immigration would seem less chaotic and less like a system you can’t intervene in to change if people had more history, a better historical background.”